OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Add-in-SSO-events/README.md

 1. Run the command `npm start` to start the web server.
 1. To test the add-in in Outlook, you need to sideload it.
 Follow the instructions at [Sideload an Office Add-in for testing](https://learn.microsoft.com/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing) to sideload the sample.
 1. Compose a new email.
 The email will display a notification that it will append a signature.

+    >Note: If you didn't grant consent when you created the app registration this step will fail.
+To grant consent, open the task pane, choose **Sign in and consent**.
+After you consent, new emails will append the signature.

 1. Send the email to yourself.
 Check when it arrives that the signature is appended.

 ## Outlook smart alerts and fallback authentication